WeiXuanChan/autoD/README.md

 # autoD
 autoD is a lightweight, flexible automatic differentiation for python3 based on numpy.
 It enable user to convert your user-defined functions into differentiatable object.
 Thus, it will be able to do integration and matrix filling for you (see examples).

-###autoD_v1:
-Use this version if you just need to differentiate one variable.
+To calculate the differential, call any the function ".cal(x,dOrder)" of any class in this module, where x is the

 ###Function description:
-#####Addition(funcList):
+#####Addition(funcList): objects in list can be float(for v3_1 and above)
 input list of objects you want to add. funcList=[func1,func2,func3,...]

-#####Multiply(funcList):
+#####Multiply(funcList): objects in list can be float(for v3_1 and above)
 input list of objects you want to multiply. funcList=[func1,func2,func3,...]

 #####Power(func,pow):